 I really enjoyed walking around Plaka, the oldest neighborhoods of Athens that sit directly below The Acropolis.
 It’s filled with whitewashed homes, narrow winding streets with no cars, and lots of graffiti.

-Some of the walkways were so narrow, it was hard to fit through them!
+Some of the walkways are so narrow, it’s hard to fit through them!